-- The content of the curriculum, which includes teaching about online safety, safe relationships and personal resilience. - The school ethos, The Spirit of the School, which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - The school behaviour policy, which is aimed at supporting vulnerable pupils in the school. - Liaison with other agencies that support the pupil such as Social Care, Child and Adult Mental Health Service, Education Welfare Service and Educational Psychology service, attending case conferences where necessary. - Providing opportunities for feedback.
+- The content of the curriculum, which includes teaching about online safety, safe relationships and personal resilience. - The school values which promote a positive, supportive and secure environment and give the pupils a sense of being valued. - The school behaviour policy, which is aimed at supporting vulnerable pupils in the school and building positive relationships. - Liaison with other agencies that support the pupil such as Social Care, Child and Adult Mental Health Service, Education Welfare Service and Educational Psychology service, attending case conferences where necessary. - Providing opportunities for feedback.

 With regard to promoting safeguarding through the teaching of Relationships and Sex Education, the DfE has produced a 'one-stop' page on GOV.UK for teachers, which includes training modules on RHSE topics and further guidance.
 It can be accessed here: Teaching about Relationships, Sex and Health.
-Links to other useful guidance and resources can be found in KCSIE.
+Links to other useful guidance and resources can be found in KCSIE 2024.